cuth/postcss-pxtorem/README.md

 A CSS post-processor that generates rem units from pixel units.
 Written with [PostCSS](https://github.com/ai/postcss).
 This is essentially [node-pixrem](https://github.com/robwierzbowski/node-pixrem) only reversed.
-All credit for goes to that project for the code base.

 ## Usage